 MRI Breast studies may be done for Screening for Breast Cancer, Breast Cancer Staging or Breast Implant assessment.

-Several women may benefit from a breast MRI.
+Some women may benefit from a breast MRI.
 Studies have shown that MRI has a higher sensitivity in detecting breast cancer than other screening methods do.

-The MRI scan assesses the integrity of your breast implants and whether they are ruptured and if there are any potential complications such as change in shape of your implant, fluid around the implant, and if there is silicone within lymph nodes.
+The MRI scan assesses the integrity of your breast implants and whether they are ruptured and if there are any potential complications such as a change in the shape of your implant, fluid around the implant, and if there is silicone within lymph nodes.

-The MRI coil does not compress the breast and there is NO risk to the implant during the procedure.
-There is NO injection of contrast dye.
+The MRI coil does not compress the breast, and there is no risk to the implant during the procedure.
+There is no injection of contrast dye.

 Before your Scan

-When you arrive for your examination, you will be asked to fill out a MRI safety questionnaire and a clinical history form that is used by our Doctors in assessing your case.
+When you arrive for your procedure, you will be asked to fill out an MRI safety questionnaire and a clinical history form used by our Doctors in assessing your case.

-The entire process (preparation and imaging) can take 30-45mins.
+The entire process (preparation and imaging) can take 30-45 minutes.